c2997108/lastwasm/doc/lastdb.rst

 -q  Interpret the sequences as proteins, use a 21-letter alphabet
     with ``*`` meaning STOP, and append ``*`` to each sequence.

--P THREADS
-    Divide the work between this number of threads running in parallel.
-0 means use as many threads as your computer claims it can handle simultaneously.

 -m PATTERN
     Specify a spaced seed pattern, for example "-m 110101".
 In this